 Adult Mental Health and Habilitation (AMHH) Program

 Indiana Medicaid offers coverage for the Adult Mental Health and Habilitation (AMHH) home and community-based services (HCBS) services.
-The AMHH HCBS program provides services to adults with serious mental illness who reside in a HCBS setting and who may benefit from skills to maintain a healthy and safe lifestyle in community-based settings.
+These services are provided to adults with serious mental illness who reside in a HCBS setting and who may benefit from skills to maintain a healthy and safe lifestyle in community-based settings.
 AMHH services are also available for eligible adults with both mental illness and addiction disorders.

-You must meet HCBS eligibility and Medicaid eligibility guidelines in order to be eligible for AMHH services.
-To be eligible you must:
+Individuals must meet HCBS eligibility and Medicaid eligibility guidelines in order to be eligible for AMHH services.
+To be eligible individuals must:

 - Be 35 years of age or older